Group Sequential Design with Posterior and Posterior Predictive Probabilities: Discussion

 \section{Discussion}

 In this paper, we proposed an economical framework to estimate error probabilities associated with decision procedures based on posterior and posterior predictive probabilities in group sequential designs.
-This framework determines the minimum sample sizes that ensure the power of the experiment is sufficiently large while tuning decision thresholds to bound the type I error rate.
-The computational efficiency of our framework is predicated on a proxy for the joint sampling distribution of posterior summaries from a hypothetical experimental design without early stopping criteria.
-We use the behavior in this large-sample proxy to motivate estimating true sampling distributions in the absence of stopping rules at only two sample sizes.
-The stopping probabilities are then obtained from the joint sampling distribution by appropriate conditioning and accounted for when calculating the operating characteristics.
+This framework determines the minimum sample sizes that ensure power is sufficiently large while calibrating the decision thresholds to selected alpha- or beta-spending functions.
+The computational efficiency of our framework is predicated on a proxy for the joint sampling distribution of posterior summaries from a hypothetical GSD without early stopping criteria.
+We use the behavior in this large-sample proxy to motivate empirically estimating such sampling distributions at only two sample sizes.
 Our method significantly reduces the computational overhead required to design Bayesian group sequential experiments with early stopping rules in a wide range of disciplines.

 The methods proposed in this paper could be extended in various aspects to accommodate more complex sequential designs.
-Our work in this article constrained the sample sizes for the analyses to be such that $\{n_t\}_{t=1}^T = n \times \{1, c_2, \dots, c_T\}$ as the sample size $n$ for the first analysis changes.
-Our current work also precludes sequential designs where the allocation ratios are not fixed across stages, including designs with response-adaptive randomization.
-Response-adaptive randomization is commonly incorporated into clinical trials and multi-armed bandit experiments \citep{katehakis1987multi} more generally.
-Future research could consider how to efficiently implement these extensions.
+Our work in this article emphasized GSDs with at most two interventions.
+While the theory pertaining to our proxy sampling distributions can be applied to designs with more than two interventions, it is more complicated to define decision rules and error probabilities for such designs.
+This paper also constrained the sample sizes for the analyses to be such that $\{n_t\}_{t=1}^T = n \times \{1, c_2, \dots, c_T\}$ as the sample size $n$ for the first analysis changes.
+Our current contribution also precludes sequential designs where the allocation probabilities $\{A_t\}_{t=1}^T$ are not pre-specified across stages, including designs with response-adaptive randomization that is often incorporated into clinical trials and multi-armed bandit experiments.
+Future research could consider efficient design procedures for these extensions.